Living in Bala Cynwyd, PA

 Life in Bala Cynwyd

-Bala Cynwyd is hardly short on charm and culture; there is plenty of shopping, sightseeing and historical touring to do.
-As a result of its rich history and old-world charm, Bala Cynwyd is home to a diverse set of residents, which lends itself to the eateries that are present throughout the neighborhood, so residents and visitors will find great multicultural dining along Montgomery Avenue.
+Bala Cynwyd is chock-full of charm and culture; there is plenty of shopping, sightseeing and historical touring to do.
+As a result of its rich history and old-world charm, Bala Cynwyd is home to a diverse set of residents.
+This is evident through the eateries that are present throughout the neighborhood, so residents and visitors can find great multicultural dining along Montgomery Avenue.

 Housing in Bala Cynwyd, Pennsylvania